pnp/custom-learning-office-365/installation/JSONSchema.md

 ## Metadata.json Schema
 Overview
 --------
-This document describes the JSON structure used by the learning pathways `metadata.json`.
+This document describes the JSON structure used by the Microsoft 365 Learning Pathways `metadata.json`.
 It documents the top-level properties, object shapes, field types, cardinality, common constraints and cross-references.

 Top-level structure
 -------------------